fithamlak/To-do-list/readme.md

 - Go to the file called index.html.
 - Right click Open Live Server.

+  or
+- open terminal from your directory
+- run `npm start`

 ### Run tests

 To run tests, run the following command: